Ranching couple describe 'miracle' birth of triplet Angus calves

 Charles and Pam didn’t realize there was a third calf coming — until they saw a hoof protruding slightly.

-“When saw the third one, we thought, ‘oh my gosh!’”
+“When we saw the third one, we thought, Ooh my gosh!’”
 Pam said.
 “We couldn’t believe it.”

 There was a big problem: this calf was breeched.